stavkv/stavkv.github.io/src/pages/about.md

           </div>
           <div class="about text-base">
             <p>
-              I’m Nikhil, a CS Student and a Full-Stack Web Developer from India.
+              I’m Vikki, a CS Student and a Full-Stack Web Developer from India.
 I’m not picky about what I work with; I dive into anything that gets the job done.
 I love crafting automation scripts and websites that make life easier, whether it’s through my trusty